Work for the Ultimate Seasonal Adventure in Skagway, Alaska!

 Once here, a car isn't necessary unless you want to venture out of town.
 You can easily get around on foot or by bike.
 The city bus, SMART, also offers an affordable option for our employees for commuting to and from work.

 Along with staff gatherings, employees will enjoy a multitude of activities in and around Skagway.
-Hiking trails, including the historic Chilkoot Trail, cater to all levels of experience.
+There are over a dozen hiking trails within city limits, including the historic Chilkoot Trail, and these cater to all levels of experience.
 Sports enthusiasts can participate in the local softball league and various other athletic events throughout the season.
 Fitness buffs can join the recreation center and take advantage of various classes and group sports along with use of the gym.
+And if you enjoy a night on the town, we have quite the night life with karaoke, dance nights, and live music.

 The town celebrates many events during the summer, such as Solstice and Independence Day.
-Local businesses put on events of their own such as Spring Stroll, Rhubarb Festival and open Mic Nights.
+Local businesses put on events of their own such as Spring Stroll, Rhubarb Festival, Blues Brews and Barbecues.
 You can easily visit nearby Haines for the Southeast Alaska State Fair and their annual Brew Fest.